Israeli troops kill four more Palestinians in border protest

 The Genesis Prize is awarded to individuals for excellence in their professional fields and “who inspire others through their dedication to the Jewish community and Jewish values”.

-Additional reporting by Ari Rabinovitch; Editing Angus MacSwan
+Additional reporting by Ari Rabinovitch; Editing by Angus MacSwan